 BCDC has been awarded a 5 out of 5-star rating by Great Start to Quality, Michigan's first rating and improvement system for early learning and care.

-Our center prepares children for kindergarten through active learning and hands-on experiences:
+Bedford Child Development Center prepares children for kindergarten through active learning and hands-on experiences:

 Just for a moment try and remember being a child again.
 You have no responsibilities and everything you come into contact with is a novel experience.
 A child learns through exploring their surroundings and through using their senses.
 A child’s job is to learn through these experiences while playing at the same time.
 So on a particular day you decide to learn what it means to be a cook.
 You head over to the dramatic play area and take out the food, dishes, the pots and pans and set off for your adventure.
 As a child you learn through this experience – by exploring, by imagining and by play.
 In this example, pretending to be a cook, the child had the opportunity to learn math, social skills, and language, which our teachers help facilitate.
 All while the child is “playing”.